 Identifying the Disk

-There are two ways to do this.
-The first is through a GUI disk manager on your system or through the terminal.
+There are two ways to do this: through a GUI disk manager on your system or through the terminal.
 I recommend using the terminal, but it’s always good to double-check on a disk manager such as Disks, KDE Partition Manager, or GParted.

-To do this though a program you can open the ‘Disks’ utility and identify the drive.
-You’re going to want to find the Device, UUID, and the type of file system.
-For my example, I will be mounting my Backup drive.
+To do this through a program, you can open the ‘Disks’ utility and identify the drive.
+You’ll want to find the Device, UUID, and the type of file system.
+For example, I will be mounting my backup drive.

 Removable Media: Mounting removable storage such as USB’s SD cards etc in fstab will result in an un-bootable system if the removable storage isn’t present and connected at boot time.